 - Openness Order

-- In child protection cases, an order made by the court allowing a Crown ward to continue to have contact, communicate or have a relationship with a person after adoption.
+- In child protection cases, an order made by the court allowing a child in extended society care to continue to have contact, communicate or have a relationship with a person after adoption.

 - Probation Order